 How Long Do Passion Twists Last?

-When your passion twists are completed, you can ensure their longevity with a holding mousse.
-Rogers opts for the Bronner Brothers Foam Moisturizing Wrapping Lotion ($4) to finish her passion twists, which adds moisture, bounce, shine, and body.
+When your passion twists are completed, ensure their longevity with a holding mousse.
+Rogers opts for the Bronner Brothers Foam Moisturizing Wrapping Lotion ($5) to finish her passion twists, which adds moisture, bounce, shine, and body.

-As the creator of Passion Twists, Rogers says the style can last up to two months.
-Though, a touchup can help extend wear for a few weeks.
+As the creator of passion twists, Rogers says the style can last up to two months, though a touchup can help extend wear for a few weeks.
 Like other twisted styles, smaller twists last longer and provide both volume and fullness.
 For your real hair’s health, make sure your Passion Twists aren’t installed too long.
-Tanya Pebbles of East Coast Styles advises you not to keep your protective style in beyond 12 weeks.
+Tanya Pebbles of East Coast Styles advises you not to to keep your protective style in beyond 12 weeks.

 What Is the Upkeep?

 Regardless of whether it’s summer or winter, passion twists are a great choice for protecting your hair.
 Since it's tucked away in the faux tresses, there isn’t much need for upkeep.
-Even better, you’ll be able to retain length and additional growth with the duration of your style.
+Even better, you may be able to retain length and additional growth with the duration of your style.

 Using a spray-on conditioner is probably the easiest way to lock in moisture.
-The Farewell Frizz Rosarco Milk Leave-In Conditioning Spray ($20) is a lightweight option that nourishes dry hair with rosehip, argan, and coconut oils.
+Briogeo's Farewell Frizz Rosarco Milk Leave-In Conditioning Spray ($25) is a lightweight option that promises to nourish dry hair with rosehip, argan, and coconut oils.

-Aside from hydration for minimized breakage, a clean scalp is imperative for a protective style according to natural hair blogger Ashley Hall.
-The Mizani Scalp Care Calming Scalp Lotion ($20) features a pointed nozzle for easy spreading while its formulated blend of menthol, eucalyptus, aloe vera, and avocado oils reduce buildup and itch.
+Aside from hydration for minimized breakage, a clean scalp is imperative for a protective style, according to natural hair blogger Ashley Hall.
+The Mizani Scalp Care Calming Dry Scalp Lotion ($23) features a pointed nozzle for easy spreading, while its formulated blend of menthol, eucalyptus, aloe vera, and avocado oils are meant to reduce buildup and itch.

-Last but not least, you’ll only have to make sure you have a sleep regimen for your Passion Twists.
+Last but not least, make sure you have a sleep regimen for your passion twists.
 Like most other protective styles, you can toss your twists in a high ponytail known as a pineapple and throw on a satin bonnet or scarf.
 Alternatively, if you’re a wild sleeper, silk pillowcases will be your best friend.